 The Office of Graduate Education – Who are we?

 We are here to support you!
-Our office oversees graduate education at the college level, with the responsibility to recruit, provide financial support, and provide professional/career development to graduate students.
-Our goal is to provide you the support and non-academic skills necessary for you to become effective leaders in a diverse and global workforce.
+Our office oversees graduate education at the college level, with the responsibility to recruit, provide financial support, and create professional/career development opportunities for graduate students.
+Our goal is to provide you the support and non-academic skills necessary for you to become an effective leader in a diverse and global workforce.

 Meet the Team